MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 If we try the same thing on our `calculate_distance` function, we don't get a helpful message.

 We will want to write a docstring for our new `calculate_distance` function.
-This way, it will be clear to new developers who use our code what the function does, and be accessible to any users using the function interactively.
-Returning, to the `functions.py` module file, edit your `calculate_distance` function to look like the following:
+This way, it will be clear to new developers who use our code what the function does, and be accessible to anyone using the function interactively.
+Returning to the `functions.py` module file, edit your `calculate_distance` function to look like the following.

 ~~~
 def calculate_distance(rA, rB):